sunpy/ndcube/docs/data_classes.rst

 When manipulating/slicing the data it is better to slice the `~ndcube.NDCube` instance as a whole so as to ensure that supporting data --- e.g. coordinates, uncertainties, mask --- remain consistent.
 (See :ref:`cube_slicing`.)

-To instantiate a more complex `~ndcube.NDCube` with metadata, a data unit, uncertainties and a mask, we can  the following:
+To instantiate a more complex `~ndcube.NDCube` with metadata, a data unit, uncertainties and a mask, we can do the following:

 .. code-block:: python